dennis6p/adaptive-cards-py/README.md

 [![PyPI version](https://badge.fury.io/py/adaptive-cards-py.svg)](https://pypi.org/project/adaptive-cards-py/)

 A thin Python wrapper for creating [**Adaptive Cards**](https://adaptivecards.io/) easily on code level.
-The deep integration of Python's `typing` package prevents you from creating invalid schemes and guides you while creating visual apealing cards.
+The deep integration of Python's `typing` package prevents you from creating invalid schemas and guides you while setting up the code for generating visual appealing cards.

-If you are interested in the general concepts of adaptive cards and want to dig a bit deeper, have a look into the [**official documentation**](https://learn.microsoft.com/en-us/adaptive-cards/) or start a jump start and get used to the [**schema**](https://adaptivecards.io/explorer/).
+If you are interested in the general concepts of adaptive cards and want to dig a bit deeper, have a look into the [**official documentation**](https://learn.microsoft.com/en-us/adaptive-cards/) or get used to the [**schema**](https://adaptivecards.io/explorer/) first.

 💡 **Please note**
-<br>This library is work in progress and is lacking some features which might come in handy.
+<br>This library is work in progress.
 Missing parts are planned to be added from time to time.

 ## About

 This library is intended to provide a clear and simple interface for creating adaptive cards with only a few lines of code in a more robust way.
-The heavy usage of Python's typing library should prevent one from creating invalid schemes and structures.
-Instead, creating cards and sending cards should be intuitive and work like a breeze.
+The heavy usage of Python's `typing` library should prevent one from creating invalid schemes and structures.
+Instead, creating and sending cards should be intuitive and be supported by the typing system.

-For a comprehensive introduction into the main ideas and patterns of adaptive cards, have a look on the [**official documentation**](https://docs.microsoft.com/en-us/adaptive-cards).
-I also recommend using the [**schema explorer**](https://adaptivecards.io/explorer) page alongside the implementation, since the library's type system relies on these schemes.
+For a comprehensive introduction into the main ideas and patterns of adaptive cards, head over to the [**official documentation**](https://docs.microsoft.com/en-us/adaptive-cards).
+I also recommend using the [**schema explorer**](https://adaptivecards.io/explorer) page alongside the implementation, since the library's type system relies on these schemas.

 Further resources can be found here: